-- If a person says that he or she is being made sick by an exposure, accept what the person is saying and ask what he or she needs. - Assure the person that you understand and will work with providing care or direction. - Ask the person what triggers the negative reactions (example: medications, cleaning products, perfumes, etc.). - Do not idle ambulance or other emergency vehicle engines near persons with MCS. - Move the person to an area with the cleanest air possible outdoors is frequently helpful. - Try not to use latex gloves, disinfectants, cleaners or other sprays or products near a person who has chemical sensitivities.
+- If a person says that she or he is being made sick by an exposure, accept what the person is saying and ask what she or he needs. - Assure the person that you understand and will work with providing care or direction.
+Ask the person what triggers the negative reactions (example: medications, cleaning products, perfumes, etc.). - Do not idle ambulance or other emergency vehicle engines. - Move the person to an area with the cleanest air possible outdoors is frequently helpful. - Try not to use latex gloves, disinfectants, cleaners or other sprays or products near a person who has chemical sensitivities.

-In a Shelter Setting:
+In a shelter:

-Assign caregivers who are not wearing perfume, cologne, aftershave or other scented products such as fabric softeners and who do not smoke.

-- Avoid rooms with recent pesticide sprays, strong scented disinfectants or cleaners, new paint or carpet or other recent remodeling. - Allow a person who has chemical sensitivities to use or bring his/her own masks, air filters, oxygen tubing, supplements, medication, food, water, clothing and other medical supplies.
+- Assign caregivers who are not wearing perfume, cologne, aftershave or other scented products such as fabric softeners and who do not smoke. - Avoid rooms with recent pesticide sprays, strong scented disinfectants or cleaners, new paint or carpet or other recent remodeling. - Allow a person who has chemical sensitivities to use or bring their own masks, air filters, oxygen tubing, supplements, medications, food, water, clothing and other medical supplies.

-If you Administer Drugs:
+If you administer drugs: